Merbuz/MerbuzPixel/README.md

+The project is abandoned and not being updated due to the loss of my interest in MicroPython, as well as bad code in the project.

 # MerbuzPixel

 **MerbuzPixel** is an improved version of the **neopixel** library.
 A 16x16 matrix was tested on a **Wemos Mini d1 r1** microcontroller.